Skip to main content

 return <span data-testid='command-palette-ready' className='hidden' />;

-The hidden sentinel element lets E2E tests wait for the component to mount before simulating keyboard shortcuts.
-The search index is built once via useMemo with no dependencies, so subsequent opens reuse the same array.
+That hidden sentinel element lets E2E tests wait for the component to mount before they fire keyboard shortcuts at it.
+The search index is built once via useMemo with no dependencies, so every open after the first reuses the same array.

 Search doesn't need a server when your content is your codebase.
-A static index built from existing data files, a headless component for fuzzy matching, and a custom event for decoupled triggering.
-For a portfolio site with dozens of pages, this is the entire backend.
+A static index built from data files you already have, a headless component for the fuzzy matching, and a custom event to keep the trigger decoupled: for a portfolio site with a few dozen pages, that's the entire backend.